 - When you’re one of the many thyroid patients who also have Hashimoto’s, so you go gluten-free to help your symptoms, but people don’t understand why you’re ‘awkward’ when eating out.
 They say “Just have gluten this one time, it won’t harm!”
 Yes, yes it will.

 - When changing to regular clothes from your PJs means you’re having a good day.

 - When doctors won’t help you and insist that ‘everything is in your head’.

-- It hurts when no one understands that it is a life changing, lifelong condition.
+- It hurts when no one understands that hypothyroidism is a life-changing, lifelong condition.

-- A lot of us turn to self-medicating in order to have any chance of getting better (but I would always suggest finding a doctor who will work with you).
+- That a lot of us turn to self-medicating or going private in order to have any chance of getting better.(I had to go private to get the right medication.)

-- We have to learn to examine our own necks for goitres.
+- We have to learn to examine our own necks for abnormalities.

 - We rattle because we have to take so many pills, tablets, supplements etc.